flutter/website/ui-performance/index.md

 One of the most expensive operations, from a resource perspective, is rendering a texture using an image file.
-First, the compressed image is fetched from persistent storage (disk, for example).
+First, the compressed image is fetched from persistent storage.
-The image is decompressed into device memory (memory on the GPU).
-The decompressed image is then passed to the host memory (RAM on the phone).
+The image is decompressed into host memory (GPU memory), and transferred to device memory (RAM).

 In other words, image I/O can be expensive.
 The cache provides snapshots of complex hierarchies so they are easier to render in subsequent frames.
-_You want to cache images only where absolutely necessary._
+_Because raster cache entries are expensive to construct and take up loads of GPU memory, you want to cache images only where absolutely necessary._

 You can see which images are being cached by enabled the [PerformanceOverlayLayer.checkerboardRasterCachedImages](https://docs.flutter.io/flutter/widgets/PerformanceOverlay/checkerboardRasterCacheImages.html)